cisagov/LME/docs/markdown/maintenance/backups.md

 On the next screen, pick a name for your new policy ("lme-snapshots" in this example).
 For the snapshot name the value `<lme-daily-{now/d}>` will create files with the prefix `lme-daily` and with the current date as a suffix.
-Make sure your new repository is selected, and then configure a schedule in line with your backup policy.
+Make sure that you select your new repository, and then configure a schedule in line with your backup policy.
 Elasticsearch uses incremental snapshots for its backup, and so only the previous day's logs will need to be snapshotted, which will help minimize the performance impact.